graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 and refers to the situation wherein a _GraphQL field error_ occurs as a partial response; it still indicates successful execution.

-## Processing the response
+## Processing a response

+In a typical environment, the source of a response may be some intermediary server such as an API gateway, a proxy, a firewall, etc.

+Those intermediary servers may not understand GraphQL: in the case of an error, they may return their own non-GraphQL `application/json` response with a non-`2xx` status code.

-If the response uses a non-`200` status code and the media type of the response payload is `application/json` then the client MUST NOT rely on the body to be a well-formed _GraphQL response_ since the source of the response may not be the server but instead some intermediary such as API gateways, proxies, firewalls, etc.
+For this reason, if the response uses a non-`2xx` status code and the media type of the response body is `application/json` then the client MUST NOT rely on the body to be a well-formed _GraphQL response_.